About me

 Software and blogging

-I created and maintain the ggmuller R package ggmuller for plotting evolutionary dynamics and the demon tumour evolution model, which can be run using the warlock workflow.
+I created and maintain the ggmuller R package for plotting evolutionary dynamics and the demon tumour evolution model, which you can run on your own computer or on an HPC using the warlock workflow.

 I (used to, before having kids) blog about science at These few lines.